 Providers must cooperate with treatment record reviews and audits conducted by New Directions and associated record requests.
 New Directions may conduct reviews and audits on an unplanned basis as part of continuous quality improvement and/or monitoring activities.
-Record review requirements and access to records are detailed in section 7 of your individual provider agreement with New Directions:
+Record review requirements and access to records are detailed in your individual provider agreement with New Directions: